-The Headteacher/Senior Leadership Team (SLT), Middle Leadership Team (MLT) and the School Business Manager (SBM) are responsible for the circulation of Safety Information, Guidance, Codes of Practice.
+The Headteacher/SLT are responsible for the circulation of Safety Information, Guidance, Codes of Practice.

-The Headteacher/SLT/MLT and SBM are responsible for ensuring that accidents are investigated and recorded on the appropriate format.
+The Headteacher/SBM is responsible for ensuring that accidents are investigated and recorded on the appropriate format.

-The Site Manager is responsible for the weekly test of the fire alarm.
+The Headteacher/Site Manager/SBM are responsible for the weekly test of the fire alarm.

-The Headteacher/Senior Leadership Team and Site Manager are the Safety Co-ordinators for this site.
+The Deputy Headteacher is the Safety Co-ordinator for this site.